Preparing to buy a house? Call us for a complimentary mortgage consultation.

 • The cost of living in Arkansas is significantly lower than the national average.

-Unlike some interest rates, mortgage rates are not determined by a single benchmark.
+Unlike some interest rates, mortgage rates aren’t determined by a single benchmark.
 Rather, they’re the result of a complex interplay of economic conditions and the borrower’s financial profile.
 Economic factors that influence mortgage rates include the Federal Reserve’s interest rate policy, inflation, and unemployment rates.
 Borrower-specific factors such as credit score, down payment amount, income, assets, and type of mortgage loan also play a significant role in determining the interest rate offered.

 When the Fed raises short-term interest rates, it becomes more expensive for banks to borrow money.
 As a result, banks often pass on this increased cost to consumers in the form of higher mortgage rates.
 Conversely, when the Fed lowers interest rates, mortgage rates tend to follow suit, making it more affordable for borrowers to obtain a home loan.